elastic/kibana/x-pack/plugins/security_solution/public/management/cypress/README.md

 ### screens/

-Contains the elements we want to interact with in our tests.
+Contains the elements we want to interact with within our tests.

 Each file inside the screens folder represents a screen in our application.